The world-renowned experts at the OSUCCC – James are transforming the way cancers are prevented, detected, treated and, yes, cured.

 - A copy of your advance directives if you will be an inpatient.

-OSUCCC – James facilities and providers accept most insurance plans.
+The OSUCCC – James and our expert team of providers accept most insurance plans.
 You can refer to the full list of insurances we accept to see if your plan is accepted.

 If you do not have insurance or are underinsured, please see the Financial Assistance options that are available to you.